jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 ### Stream Editors

-The reason we call them __stream editors__ is that at their time of development at the dawn of Unix and the dawn of commercial Unix, the modern day 30 inch screen we have, and even X for that matter, didn't exist.
+The reason we call them __stream editors__ is that at their time of development, the modern day 30 inch screen we have, and even X for that matter, didn't exist.
 So editing was done not via text editors or word processors, but it was done by editing single lines at a time.
 One line would follow another line - hence a *stream*.
-The two main families represented in this category are __emacs__ and __vi__.
+The two main editors represented in this category are __emacs__ and __vi__.
 Each of these has evolved a distinct following.
-The __vi editor__ (pronounced *vee-eye*) currently is a Unix Posix standard and the only editor that you will find installed by default on all Unix and Linux distros guaranteed.
+The __vi editor__ (pronounced *vee-eye*) currently is a Unix Posix standard and the only editor that you will find installed by default on all Unix and Linux distros guaranteed, though some newer Linux distros are changing **vi** out for **nano**.
 So learning __vi__ gives you the ability create shell scripts on any Unix/Linux system.
-In addition both families have a storied history.

 ### Emacs